-We will use a variety of approaches, including baselines studies, impact evaluations, and qualitative research to examine the viability and impact of some of the most exciting and challenging ideas relating to Refugee Economies.
+Using a variety of approaches, including baselines studies, impact evaluations, and qualitative research, we examine the viability and impact of some of the most exciting and challenging ideas relating to Refugee Economies.